-Buckle the belt around the child, and make sure that both the lap belt and the shoulder belt are secured properly.
+Buckle, position and release the safety belt as described in "Rear Seat Outside Passenger Positions" earlier in this section.
 Make sure that the shoulder belt crosses the shoulder.
-See "Safety Belts, Rear Seat Passengers" in the Index.
 To remove and store the comfort guides, just perform these steps in reverse order.
 Squeeze the belt edges together so that you can take them out from the guides.
 Pull the guide upward to expose its storage clip, and then slide the guide onto the clip.
 Rotate the guide and clip inward and in between the seatback and the interior body, leaving only the loop of elastic cord exposed.